danielliucs/jre410/colawars/NOTES.md

 6. What are the key success factors of the industry?
 7. Does the industry outlook offer good prospects for profitability?

+ANALYZE THE REST OF THE INDUSTRY not specific companies!!